tajay59/homeautomation2/README.md

 2. Adafruit ILI9341 by Adafruit
 3. ArduinoJson by Benoît Blanchon
 4. PubSubClient by Nick O’Leary
-5. [Install](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) the ESP32 Arduino library.
-Install the Stable release.
+5. NewPing by Tim Eckel
+6. esp32 by Espressif Systems, from the Board Manager tab in the Arduino IDE

 # Backend Setup
 Always ensure to establish a virtual environment and install the necessary packages from your requirements file if you haven't already done so.
 Following that, activate your virtual environment and proceed to run your Flask API.

-**The commands below must be executed from a command line terminal in the RNG/backend/ folder**
+**The commands below must be executed from a command line terminal in the homeautomation/backend/ folder**
 ### Create a virtual environment

 Windows